Gregorian calendar: Background

-Because the date of Easter is a function – the computus – of the date of the spring equinox in the northern hemisphere, the Catholic Church considered unacceptable the increasing divergence between the canonical date of the equinox and observed reality.
+Because the date of Easter is a function – the computus – of the date of the spring equinox in the northern hemisphere, the Catholic Church considered the increasing divergence between the canonical date of the equinox and observed reality to be unacceptable.
 Easter is celebrated on the Sunday after the ecclesiastical full moon on or after 21 March, which was adopted as an approximation to the March equinox.
 European scholars had been well aware of the calendar drift since the early medieval period.

 Bede, writing in the 8th century, showed that the accumulated error in his time was more than three days.
 Roger Bacon, c.
 1200, estimated the error at seven or eight days.
 Dante, writing c.
 1300, was aware of the need for calendar reform.
 An attempt to go forward with such a reform was undertaken by Pope Sixtus IV, who in 1475 invited Regiomontanus to the Vatican for this purpose.
 However, the project was interrupted by the death of Regiomontanus shortly after his arrival in Rome.
 The increase of astronomical knowledge and the precision of observations towards the end of the 15th century made the question more pressing.
 Numerous publications over the following decades called for a calendar reform, among them two papers sent to the Vatican by the University of Salamanca in 1515 and 1578, but the project was not taken up again until the 1540s, and implemented only under Pope Gregory XIII (r.
 1572–1585).